itfactorycourses/Testare_Manuala/manual_testing_jira_opensky.md

 (inserati lista de elemente care sunt evaluate in etapa de implementare)

 ### 1.6.
 Test Execution
-Test cases are executed on the created test Cycle summary: (inserati aici numele cycle-ului pe care l-ati creat)
+Test cases are executed on the created test Cycle summary.

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: (inserati aici fisierul cu bug-urile pe care le-ati identificat)
+The complete bug reports can be found here:

 The following is a summary of the bugs that have been found (inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)